 Table 3-10 summarizes the Rialto's parking requirements for residential uses.
-Parking requirements are determined by the type of use.
+Parking requirements are stated in the Rialto Municipal code, Title 18 Zoning.
+The requirements are determined by the type of use and capacity.
 Two garage spaces are required for single-family homes.
 In multi-family developments, one covered space and one open space are required, in addition to one guest space for every four units.

 Table 3-10: Parking Requirements Use Parking Requirement Single-family residential 2 parking spaces within an enclosed garage, not to exceed 3 enclosed spaces Multi-family residential 2 parking spaces, with 1 space within an enclosed garage.
-In lieu of the enclosed garage requirement, one parking space of the two required may be located within a covered carport.
-One additional guest space is required for every 4 dwelling units Mobile home park 2 spaces per mobile home site, 1 guest space for every 5 mobile home sites PRD-A 2 parking spaces, with 1 space enclosed for single and 1-bedroom units.
-Three parking spaces, with 1 space enclosed for 2-, 3-, and 4-bedroom units.
-One open parking space for every 5 dwelling units for guest parking PRD-D 2 parking spaces within an enclosed garage, not to exceed 3 spaces.
-One additional guest space is required for every 5 dwelling units.
-Boarding/lodging 1 spaces for every guest room, or every 2 beds, plus 1 space for every 2 employees or a minimum of 5 spaces for employee parking Senior citizen housing 0.75 spaces per unit, half of which are covered, and 1 guest space for every 4 units.
-Source: Rialto Municipal Code, Title 1 8 Zoning
+In lieu of the enclosed garage requirement, one parking space of the two required may be located within a covered carport 1 additional guest space is required for every 4 dwelling units Mobile home park 2 spaces per mobile home site, 1 guest space for every 5 mobile home sites PRD-A 2 parking spaces, with 1 space enclosed for single and 1-bedroom units.
+Three parking spaces, with 1 space enclosed for 2-, 3-, and 4- bedroom units.
+1 open parking space for every 5 dwelling units for guest parking PRD-D 2 parking spaces within an enclosed garage, not to exceed 3 spaces.
+1 additional guest space is required for every 5 dwelling units

+Boarding/lodging 1 space for every guest room, or every 2 beds, whichever is greater, plus 1 space for every 2 employees or a minimum of 5 spaces for employee parking, whichever is greater Senior citizen housing 0.75 spaces per unit, half of which are covered, and 1 guest space for every 4 units Rest homes .5 spaces per bed Source: Rialto Municipal Code, Title 18 Zoning

-The City encourages the development of and equal access to housing for special needs groups, seniors, and persons with disabilities by reducing required parking requirements.
+The City encourages the development of and equal access to housing for special needs groups, seniors, and persons with disabilities by reducing mandatory parking requirements.
 Title 18 Zoning of the Rialto Municipal Code eases parking requirements for senior apartments, with only 0.75 spaces required per unit.
 Half of the required parking spaces must be enclosed, excluding guest spaces.